 Trends in online shopping: auto parts eCommerce market share will hit $16 billion in 2020 in the US.
 Auto parts eCommerce market share is projected at over $22 billion by 2023.

-• Incremental shift of $1.9B above original forecast to eCommerce channel in 2020.
+• Incremental $1.9B above original forecast in eCommerce channel in 2020.

 • North American new auto parts eCommerce market share nearly $20B in 2020.